Treacherous/treacherous-vue/README.md

 #### HALP!
 I DONT USE MODULES
 if you are living in the era before modules just grab the UMD module which adds you the `TreacherousVue` object, and you would do `Vue.use(TreacherousVue.default);`.

+You will still need to include the treacherous UMD module which will provide `Treacherous` global for use.

 ### Simple Use Case

 ```javascript